javascript-tutorial/en.javascript.info/1-js/4-data-types/02-garbage-collection/article.md

 family = null;
 ```

-The result:
+The in-memory picture becomes:

 ![](family-no-family.png)

 This example demonstrates how important the concept of reachability is.

-It is clearly seen that John and Ann are still linked, both have incoming references.
-But it's not enough.
+It's obvious that John and Ann are still linked, both have incoming references.
+But that's not enough.

-The former `"family"` object has been unlinked from the root, there's no reference to it any more, so the whole island became unreachable and will be removed.
+The former `"family"` object has been unlinked from the root, there's no reference to it any more, so the whole island becomes unreachable and will be removed.

 ## Internal algorithms